techouse/qs_codec/README.md

 **Note:** When using `EncodeOptions.list_format` set to `ListFormat.COMMA`, you can also pass the `EncodeOptions.comma_round_trip` option set to `True` or `False`, to append `[]` on single-item `list`s, so that they can round trip through a parse.

-When `dict`s are encoded, by default they use bracket notation:
+`ListFormat.BRACKETS` notation is used for encoding `dict`s by default:

 ```python
 import qs_codec